3 July , 2025

 💡 Summary

-Step into the preserved atelier of Carl Eldh, one of Sweden’s most celebrated sculptors.
-Tucked into Bellevue Park, the museum features expressive bronze and plaster works, personal belongings, and the timeless atmosphere of an early 20th-century studio.
+Step into the preserved atelier of Carl Eldh, one of Sweden’s foremost sculptors.
+Nestled in Bellevue Park, the museum showcases expressive works, personal items, and the timeless aura of a 20th-century studio.

 Carl Eldh Studio Museum: Sculpting the Legacy of Swedish Art